-Research shows that the hair and beauty sector is growing, so here’s our guide to getting set up and grabbing a slice of the market.
+Research shows that the hair and beauty sector is growing.
+Check out our tips to opening a beauty salon or hairdressers, and grabbing a slice of the market.

 As an aspiring salon owner you’ve essentially got two options – buy into a franchise or go it alone.